3 “Now Moses was a very humble man, more so than any man on the face of the earth.” Numbers 12:3

-” For I say, through the grace given to me, to everyone who is among you, not to think of himself more tightly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith. “
+” For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith. “ Romans 12:3

 Pride goes before destruction, and often we fall into the trap of thinking too highly of our accomplishments, talents, or appearance.

 “Pride goes before destruction and a haughty spirit before a fall. “ Proverbs 16:18